WOODY world packer and Pallet WOOD

 A : Start assembling with the inner length of both cubes.
 For the full length you have to measure the length Inside of the 2 cubes, repeat this process inwards (see picture A+C, green) (PD, Pre-Drill)

 B : Top/bottom, make sure you take the full length of an individual cube.
-That means, you measure the outside length (see picture ) connect B to (PD!)
+That means, you measure the outside length (see picture ) connect B to A (PD!)

-C : To get a steady rectangle, you need to use a wider front plank at After you have done the first plank, you will see that the second B will overlap C. Connect both B to C.(PD)
+C : To get a steady rectangle, you need to use a wider front plank at C After you have done the first plank, you will see that the second B will overlap C. Connect both B to C.(PD)

 D/E : The shelving are loose pallet planks, I connected a reel on the inside of the rectangle, make sure you don’t put the reel in the centre.
 The top of the reel should be at the bottom of the shelf, the shelf has to be centred.
 (PD)